iambpn/proto_to_ts_schema/README.md

 # proto_to_ts
-(Beta) proto to ts schema compiler.
+proto to ts schema compiler.